ROCm/rocm-llvm-python/README.md

     * See the git branches tagged with `release/rocm-rel-X.Y[.Z]`
   * Prebuilt packages are built only for particular ROCm versions.

+> [!NOTE]
-> **NOTE**: You may find that packages for one ROCm&trade; release might be compatible with the ROCm&trade; HIP SDK of another release as the ROCm LLVM Python functions load HIP C functions in a lazy manner.
+> You may find that packages for one ROCm&trade; release might be compatible with the ROCm&trade; HIP SDK of another release as the ROCm LLVM Python functions load HIP C functions in a lazy manner.

 ### Build requirements